Table of Contents

 Different Stimulation Modes on Collars

-One of the most important things for dog owners to know about using electric dog collars is the presence of different stimulation modes and how you can use them.
-It's crucial that you familiarize yourself with every single mode to avoid hurting your pet when training.
+One of the most important things for dog owners to know about using electric dog collars is different stimulation modes and how you can use them.
+You must familiarize yourself with every single mode to avoid hurting your pet when training.

-Just like vibration mode, this is another additional stimulation mode that some collars have which is also less risky as it does not emit any electric shock.
+Like vibration mode, this is another additional stimulation mode that some collars have, which is also less risky as it does not emit any electric shock.

 Safety Tips for Using Electric Collars with Dogs

-While electric dog collars are perfectly safe when used correctly and when having bought a top rated reliable brand, they can indeed harm the dog if you don’t use them the right way and leave burn marks, like it happened to this family.
+However, they can harm the dog if you don’t use them the right way and leave burn marks, as happened to this family.